sjerrietukkel/functional-programming/README.md

 #### Wat zijn de populairste dieren als personage in dierenboeken?

+Totaal aantal dierenboeken: 2576
+Katten in dierenboeken: 306
+Honden in dierenboeken: 437
+Vissen in dierenboeken: 92
+Beren in dierenboeken: 61
+Konijnen in dierenboeken: 56

 #### Lengte Titel door de jaren heen.

 #### Genre in relatie met organisatie of persoon.